6.1 Lab Goals

 6.6.1 Spatial Data Manipulation

-Join the two datasets sf_den_tree and sf_den_ngbr by using st_join() .
+Join the two datasets sf_den_tree and sf_den_ngbr by using st_join() , so that we can know in which neighborhood each tree record is located.

 ## spatial join to get neighobrhood information